vmarc/knooppuntnet/README.md

 ### Install application locally

-These are the instructions for installing the client application on your local computer.
+These are the instructions for installing the client application on your local computer (for development purposes).

 #### yarn